A Brief History

 The safe landing of Flight 1549 comes darn close to being a real life miracle, although the event came out with a happy ending because of the real world skill, experience, and coolness under pressure of Sullenberger and Skiles.
 Sullenberger, as the commander, get most of the responsibility for what goes right and what goes wrong, and as such has become a major American icon.

-What other tales of unlikely survival in aircraft incidents can you think of?
-Feel free to tell us which incident or incidents you deem worthy of note.
+Question for students (and subscribers): What other tales of unlikely survival in aircraft incidents can you think of?
+Feel free to tell us which incident or incidents you deem worthy of note in the comments section below this article.

 Your readership is much appreciated!